 Shrimp Ceviche

-Yield: 6 servings
+Yield: 6

-Prep Time: 30 minutes
+prep time: 30 minutes

-Total Time: 30 minutes
+total time: 30 minutes

 Ingredients

-• 1 pound medium to large raw shrimp, peeled, deveined, tails removed, and chopped into ¼" pieces (I use 31/40 count shrimp)
+• 1 pound medium to large raw shrimp peeled, deveined, tails removed, and chopped into ¼” pieces (I use 31/40 count shrimp)

 • 1 cup freshly squeezed lime juice